 On May 3, 2011, the American College of Surgeons (ACS) suffered the loss of one of its most valuable leaders.
-C. Rolllins Hanlon, MD, FACS, who devoted most of his professional life to the College lost his brave battle with lymphoma at the age of 96.
+C. Rollins Hanlon, MD, FACS, who devoted most of his professional life to the College died at his home from lymphoma at the age of 96.

-Dr. Hanlon became a Fellow of the College in 1953 and served as the ACS Director for 17 years (1969 to 1986), making him the longest-serving Director to date.
-Additionally, he served on the Board of Regents and also as College President (1985–1986).
-For the last 22 years of his life, he served as Executive Consultant to the College and its Board of Regents.
+Dr. Hanlon became a Fellow of the College in 1953 and served as the ACS Director for 17 years (1969–1986), making him the longest-serving Director to date.
+Additionally, he served on the Board of Regents and also as ACS President (1985–1986).
+For the last 22 years of his life, he served as Executive Consultant to the College and our Board of Regents.

-He was the recipient of the College's first-ever Lifetime Achievement Award in 2010 and innumerable awards, honors and tributes, which will be found in abundance in many other places.2
+He was the recipient of the College's first-ever Lifetime Achievement Award in 2010 and a multitude of other awards, honors, and tributes.

-Indeed, the ACS Archives has lost its best friend.
+Indeed, the ACS Archives has lost a great friend.

 - Grauer NA.
 In memoriam: Spellbinding surgeon.
 Hopkins Medicine.
 2011;34(3):42.
 Accessed December 29, 2016. http://www.hopkinsmedicine.org/news/publications/hopkins_medicine_magazine/archives/fall_2011/spellbinding_surgeon